-At a time when preserving the oceans has become a major issue, in 2019 the sailor launched the scientific project “Ocean Calling“, which aims to improve knowledge of sea and ocean pollution.
+At a time when preserving the oceans has become a major issue, the navigator has launched the "Ocean Calling" scientific project in 2019, which aims to improve knowledge of pollution in the seas and oceans.

-These have made it possible to collect a wealth of data (water temperature, salinity, CO2 levels, etc.) in areas that are difficult to access.
+Fabrice Amedeo formed partnerships with scientists from theUniversity of Bordeaux,IFREMER and theInstitut de Recherche et de Développement (IRD), to install oceanographic sensors on board his Imoca.
+These have made it possible to collect a wide range of data (water temperature, salinity, CO2 levels, etc.) in areas that are difficult to access.

-Made available to the entire scientific community, this data demonstrated that the surface waters of the Atlantic Ocean were twice as polluted by cellulose fibers as by microplastics.
+Made available to the entire scientific community, these data showed that the surface waters of the Atlantic Ocean were twice as polluted by cellulose fibers as by microplastics.

 Onet has supported this project from the outset, as it is consistent with its ambition to create healthier, safer and more reliable environments.
-Committed for many years to reducing their environmental impact, Onet’s teams daily encourage practices that promote the circular economy and the substitution of conventional cleaning products with ecolabelled and biotechnological products.
+Committed for many years to reducing their environmental impact, Onet's teams encourage on a daily basis practices that promote the circular economy and the substitution of conventional cleaning products with ecolabelled and biotechnological products.

-Deciphering the data, exclusive discoveries following the Vendée Globe 2020
+Deciphering data, exclusive discoveries following the 2020 Vendée Globe

-After 2 years of study and research, some of the data collected during the Vendée Globe 2020 has been analyzed by scientists from Ifremer and the University of Bordeaux.
+After 2 years of study and research, part of the data collected on the Vendée Globe 2020 has been analyzed by scientists from Ifremer and the University of Bordeaux.
 The studies reveal that the surface waters of the Atlantic Ocean are contaminated both by particles from the fragmentation of plastics and by cellulose fibers from the washing of clothes.
-They also show that the North Atlantic is more affected by plastic pollution than the South Atlantic, and question the dynamics of the subtropical gyre (microplastic concentration zone) since the pollution levels measured there are lower than expected.
+They also show that the North Atlantic is more affected by plastic pollution than the South Atlantic, and question the dynamics of the subtropical gyre (microplastic concentration zone), since the pollution levels measured there are lower than expected.

-Samples taken from filters at 100 μm and 30 μm are currently being analyzed, along with those from the last Transat Jacques Vabre between Le Havre and Brazil, which will provide a map of microplastic pollution in the North Atlantic and refine the difference in concentration between the South and North.
+Samples taken from filters at 100 μm and 30 μm are currently being analyzed, as are those from the last Transat Jacques Vabre between Le Havre and Brazil, which will provide a map of microplastic pollution in the North Atlantic and refine the difference in concentration between the South and the North.

-Made available to the entire scientific community, these data will enable us to better understand the sources of plastic pollution and thus better identify the actions to be taken.
+By making this data available to the entire scientific community, we can better understand the sources of plastic pollution and identify the actions that need to be taken.
 Raising public awareness and developing large-scale recycling are undeniable areas for improvement.